Scada-Hacker/EmacsWindowManager/README.md

 XELB : https://github.com/ch11ng/xelb

-4. Optional Configurations
+4. Optional Configurations.
 The following two functions I have added to my init.el file.
 It forces Emacs to open in full screen, and also uses Xrandr to activate my external display.

 (require 'exwm-randr)
   (setq exwm-randr-workspace-output-plist '(0 "HDMI1"))